alex-engelmann/tradescantia/README.md

 ## The plant

-A *Tradescantia* variety or "Wandering Jew", hence the name of the project.
+A *Tradescantia* variety or "Wandering Jew", hence the name of the project.  *Tradescantia* was the name given to the plant genus by Carl Linnaeus, after English naturalist John Tradescant.
+You can read more about them [here](https://en.wikipedia.org/wiki/Tradescantia#Etymology).

 ## Board used

 Tessel-2 with Environment Versions:

 t2-cli: 0.1.23
 t2-firmware: 0.2.0
 NodeJS: 8.11.3

 ## Monitors used